Beauhurst’s most-requested collaboration feature

 Metrics showed that subscribers with more collections were less likely to cancel their subscription.
 But we didn’t know whether this was correlation or causation.

-As we got stuck into bigger work, we wanted to ship something fast to get the blood flowing.
+As we got stuck into bigger work, we wanted to ship something small to get the blood flowing.
 We focused on these two buttons above our search results table.
 One of them is “Add to collection”.
 It’s a bit quiet.
-If we could make it a little louder, maybe that would increase engagement?
+If we could make it a little louder, it might increase engagement.

 I like to come up with a lot of options.
-They were all variations on the same idea: make the buttons visually heavier.
+They were all variations on the same idea: make the buttons bolder.

 Even for small changes, I like to explore lots of options.
 This way I feel more comfortable that we choose the right direction.